 In addition, Laoise has presented two documentaries for RTÉ lyric fm: the award winning, Sonnets for the Cradle and Goedemorgen, Amsterdam, a feature on the National Youth Orchestra of Ireland's tour to the Netherlands in 2018.

-Laoise holds a lecturing position at the TU Dublin Conservatoire of Music and Drama, Dublin.
+Laoise holds a lecturing position at the TU Dublin Conservatoire of Music.
 She has previously lectured in the CIT Cork School of Music and is regularly invited to examine, adjudicate and deliver workshops in

 institutes around the country.